Last Updated on November 4, 2021

-How Drinking Can Alter Brain Chemistry
+Drinking and Your Brain Chemistry

 Ironically, however, too much alcohol can actually increase anxiety6.
-Chronic alcohol abuse can make your brain deficient in a chemical called GABA (short for Gamma-Aminobutyric acid) an anti-stress mood elevator.
+Chronic alcohol abuse can make your brain deficient in a chemical called GABA (short for Gamma-Aminobutyric acid), an anti-stress mood elevator.
 The more frequently and excessively you drink, the less GABA you have, and the more tense and anxious you feel.

-What’s more, people with AUD often go through periods of excessive alcohol consumption followed by withdrawal.
-Those withdrawal periods can cause changes in the brain that may induce panic attacks7, or at least make you more susceptible to stress.
+What’s more, people with AUD often go through periods of excessive drinking followed by withdrawal.
+Those withdrawal periods can cause changes in the brain that may induce panic attacks7, or at least make you more susceptible to stress8.
 The more withdrawals you go through, the worse and more stressed you feel, making it more likely you’ll relapse.

-In one 2004 study, participants were ranked based on how much they thought alcohol could improve their anxiety.
-Then many of them were given a non-alcoholic beverage that they were told contained alcohol.
-The male participants who thought alcohol was really good at lowering anxiety and who took the placebo experienced greater stress reduction.
-They experienced more than the participants who didn’t think alcohol could reduce their anxiety.
+In one 2004 study10, participants were ranked based on how much they thought drinking could improve their anxiety.
+Then many of them were given a non-alcoholic beverage that they were told contained booze.
+The male participants who thought alcohol was good at lowering anxiety and who took the placebo experienced greater stress reduction.
+They experienced more than the participants who didn’t think drinking could help.

 Anxiety and Alcohol: A Vicious Cycle

-Whether anxiety causes alcohol misuse or the other way around, the research has largely settled on one thing: When the two disorders come together, they can form a vicious cycle.
-Not only does each condition makes the other one worse, but they also make each other harder to treat.
-You might start drinking to cope with anxiety, but find the effects of your drinking—poor job performance, strained personal relationships, or even just alcohol withdrawal—cause even more anxiety.
-Then you might drink even more than before to cope with these new stressors.
-And on and on it goes, until you’ve lost control.
+Whether anxiety causes alcohol misuse or the other way around, the research has largely settled on one thing: When the two disorders come together, they can reinforce each other11.
+Not only does each condition make the other one worse, but they also make each other harder to treat.
+In other words, alcohol is often bad for someone with anxiety.

 John E. Mendelson, MD is the co-founder and chief medical officer of Ria Health